-When you’re searching for a new laptop, it’s important to determine what you’ll use it for.
-For example, a gaming laptop differs from a regular laptop that you’d use for school or work.
-Gaming laptops often come with beefed-up internals and extras like RGB keyboards.
+When you’re searching for a new laptop, it’s important to nail down your preferred uses.
+For example, a gaming laptop differs greatly from a regular laptop you’d use for school or work.
+Gaming laptops often come with beefed-up internals and added goodies like RGB keyboards.
 We’ve rounded up a few of the best gaming laptop deals right now so you can get the best bang for your buck.

 All of the deals are broken down by price, so you’ll see the budget options first and the powerhouse gaming laptops bringing up the rear.